pavel-bc/bitcoin-voice-assistant/README.md

 ## Getting Started

-Please refer to the [GETTING_STARTED.md](./GETTING_STARTED.md) guide for general prerequisites and an overview of how to run the examples.

 **Each example within the `examples/` directory has its own detailed `README.md` with specific setup and execution instructions.**

 ## Future Plans / Roadmap